 As a private institution Mercy in Action College of Midwifery is not subsidized by the Government, nor are students eligible for Federal Grants or loans at this time.
 Some students choose to fund their training with the use of private loans.
 Others qualify through public scholarships.

-Mercy In Action College of Midwifery is proud to offer a scholarship for Women of Color.
+Mercy In Action College of Midwifery is proud to offer a Grand Challenge scholarship.
 Details can be found at:

 Scholarship Resource List